A scientific consensus, based on statements from scientists studying human circadian systems, finds that circadian disruption causes ill health

 2. Results

-The ranking of support for every scientific statement is displayed in the bar graph in Figure 1 (top), and the ranking of the expert opinions on practical applications in Figure 1 (bottom), with the red line indicating the 2/3 consensus threshold.
+The ranking of support for every scientific statement is displayed below in the bar graph in Figure 1 (top chart), and the ranking of the expert opinions on practical applications in Figure 1 (bottom chart), with the red line indicating the 2/3 consensus threshold.

 The first set of consensus statements related to the role of regular exposure to bright light during the day (daylight or bright indoor electric light) in enhancing the robust entrainment of circadian rhythms and maintaining health.
 There was strong consensus that robust circadian rhythms are important for health (95.1%) and that disrupting circadian rhythms can cause ill health (98.4%).